horacioh/my_cv/README.md

 ##Skills

 - **Designer & Developer**: The ability to work in almost all phases of a product design/development.
 I Can communicate easily with designers & Developers to achieve success.
-- **Design Software**: Photoshop, Illustrator, Sketch.
+- **Design Software**: Sketch, Photoshop, Illustrator.
-- **Programming languages I've used in chronological order**: C, ActionScript 2, ActionScript 3, HTML, CSS, Javascript, Java(Processing), C++(OpenFrameworks), LESS, SASS, Objective-C.
+- **Programming languages I've used in chronological order**: HTML, CSS, SASS, Javascript.
 - **Languages**: Spanish (Native), English (High Communication & Written Level)

 ##Achievements